Parasailing from a Boat off the Shores of Maui Hawaii

 West Maui Parasail

 Boats depart from Lahaina.
 Single or double or triple seating.
 Flights are 7 to 10 minutes long.
-Line is 400 to 800 feet long.
+The line is 400 to 800 feet long.
 Up to three observers are allowed on the boat at extra cost.